What you need to know about Earl Thomas' future with Seattle

 The Seahawks are without a second- or third-round pick this year.
 It's not an ideal situation for any team, but especially not for one that needs an infusion of young talent more than ever after parting with a handful of its top players this offseason -- Richard Sherman, Michael Bennett and Jimmy Graham, to name a few.

-Thomas, a six-time Pro Bowl selection and arguably the NFL's best safety, is a big enough asset to bring back some early round draft capital.
+Thomas, a six-time Pro Bowl selection and arguably the NFL's best safety, is a big-enough asset to bring back early-round draft capital.
 But given what they're missing, whatever picks the Seahawks could get for him in a trade would be much more useful in this year's draft than next year's.

 It's why Thomas' uncertain future in Seattle should become a bit more clear by the end of next week.